 Validation of HTML Elements

-It doesn’t matter if the email has GIFs, background images, and special fonts if the subscribers don’t support some or all of these features.
-Unfortunately, you don’t exactly know which client supports what features so it’s inevitable that some campaigns will look different for some.
-Therefore, if you don’t have a backup for unsupported design elements in the code, you risk your campaign being sent to Junk.
-This will not only affect your reliability but will also hurt your sender reputation as well.
+It doesn’t matter if the email has GIFs, background images, and unique fonts if the subscribers do not support some or all of these features.
+Unfortunately, you don’t precisely know which client supports what features so it’s inevitable that some campaigns will look different for some.
+Therefore, if you don’t have a backup for unsupported design elements in the code, you risk your campaign being sent to the Junk folder.
+This will not only affect your reliability but will also hurt your sender reputation.